 Boundary between Dynamical and Extra-Dynamical Phenomena: Free will and spiritual worlds are two categories of extra-dynamical phenomena that potentially can influence human-landscape coupled systems.
 Subjective worlds of conscious beings are accessible to objective observation and modeling neither in practice nor in principle, If free will and spiritual worlds connect to the dynamical world through the short-time-scale subjective dynamics of individuals only, then western science and these extra-dynamical phenomena can be compatible.
-Short-time-scale extra-dynamical phenomena can have an influence on longer time scales if their effect is applied near transitions (the existence of which can be modeled dynamically).
-A potential criticism of this chain of reasoning is that western science applies well to short-time-scale (reductionism) and long-time-scale (universalism) behaviors, but less well to intermediate time scales, where heterogeneity of dynamics and state variables are common, and the ability to conduct repeated, controlled experiments is compromised; therefore, the relative lack of models and measurements at these intermediate scales makes the assumption that extra-dynamical phenomena are unconnected at these scales problematic.
+Short-time-scale extra-dynamical phenomena can be compatible.
+Short-time-scale extra-dynamical phenomena can be compatible.
+Short-time-scale extra-dynamical phenomena can be well to short-time-scale (reductionism) and long-time-scale (universalism) behaviors, but less well to intermediate time scales, where heterogeneity of dynamics and state variables are common, and the ability to conduct repeated, controlled experiments is compromised; therefore, the relative lack of models and measurements at these intermediate scales makes the assumption that extra-dynamical phenomena are unconnected at these scales problematic.
 Indeed, indigenous science ascribes direct connections to spiritual worlds to intermediate scale landscape phenomena.